What is SEO and why is it important?

 What is Google looking for?

-These links effectively act as endorsements, or votes of confidence from another website to yours, and if you have a decent level of these from other reputable domains, you are forcing Google to stand up and take notice.
-For more information on link building, as well as some tips to get you started, see our handy guide here.
-The fact that Google considers well written, high quality content one of its main ranking factors is great news.
-Why?
-Because it’s easy!
+A backlink is a link from one site to another.
+These links effectively act as endorsements, or votes of confidence from another website to yours.
+If you have enough good quality links from other reputable websites, Google will take this as a sign that your dealership is a trustworthy source of information.
+For more information on link building, as well as some tips to get you started, see our guide to linkbuilding here.